sbabic/swupdate/doc/source/improvement_proposals.rst

 Security / Crypto engines
 =========================

-- add more algorithms for decryption, as AES-CTR can be very useful to decrypt chunks in delta updates.
+- Support for encrypted Delta Update:

+  Remote ZCK files are not encrypted because a chunk difference is evaluated.
+  A mechanism can be implemented to encrypt chunks as well.

 * Status: Wait
 * Request for Support : Sponsor
 * Priority : High

+- add more algorithms for decryption nea AES-CBC

+* Status: Wait
+* Request for Support : Sponsor
+* Priority : High

-- Support for TPM2 / HSM to store secrets (requires rework above).
+- Support for TPM2 / HSM to store secrets.

+* Status: Wait
+* Request for Support : Sponsor
+* Priority : High

+- Support for Linux Trusted Keys

+  Linux Kernel has introduced "trusted keys" and the keys are never exposed to User Space.
+  Currently, SWUpdate reads keys at the start up from files.

 * Status: Wait
 * Request for Support : Sponsor
 * Priority : High

 Back-end support (suricatta mode)
 =================================